FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ![Aruba IoT Connectivity options](../images/aruba_iot_connectivity.jpg)

 The Aruba AP radios can be used as transmitter/receiver (e.g. BLE connect, ZigBee) or just a receiver/sensor (e.g. BLE asset tracking, Wi-Fi tracking), depending on the respective IoT solution.
 With that the AP provides a one-way or two-way communication channel between IoT devices (e.g, sensors, actors) and IoT systems.
-The access point works as protocol translational gateway between the different downstream protocols/radios and the upstream Aruba IoT interface protocol or plain IP protocol depending on the respective IoT solution being used.
+The access point works as protocol translational gateway between the different IoT radios/protocols and the Aruba IoT server interface protocol or plain IP protocol depending on the respective IoT solution being used.

-## IoT connectivity (downstream)
+## IoT connectivity (radio-side)

-In the downstream direction the Aruba access points support different IoT radio technologies either though integrated radios or 3rd party solutions connected to the APs USB port.
+On the radio-side the Aruba access points support different IoT radio technologies either though integrated radios or 3rd party solutions connected to the APs USB port.

 ### **Wi-Fi**

 The Aruba access point Wi-Fi radios can be used to forward associated/unassociated client information and RTLS data for Wi-Fi based tracking use cases.
-Wi-Fi client and RTLS data is encapsulated in the Aruba IoT interface protocol and forwarded upstream to the IoT backend system.
+Wi-Fi client and RTLS data is encapsulated in the Aruba IoT server interface protocol and forwarded to the IoT backend system.

 ### **Aruba IoT radio**

 An Aruba IoT radio is an additional internal or external radio in the Aruba AP-3xx/5xx series access points that can be leveraged for IoT connectivity.
 A single Aruba AP-3xx/5xx series access points can support up to two IoT radios, one internal and one external.
 This would used cases where one radio could be used for BLE and another for ZigBee for example.
-The access point removes/adds the radio specific headers downstream from/to IoT devices e.g. BLE or ZigBee and forwards/receives the data payload encapsulated in the Aruba IoT interface protocol upstream to/from the IoT backend system.
+The access point removes/adds the radio specific headers from/to IoT devices e.g. BLE or ZigBee and forwards/receives the data payload encapsulated in the Aruba IoT server interface protocol to/from the IoT backend system.

 #### **_Integrated_**

-Aruba AP-3xx/5xx series access points provide an integrated Aruba IoT radio for downstream IoT connectivity supporting the following radio technologies:
+Aruba AP-3xx/5xx series access points provide an integrated Aruba IoT radio for the IoT connectivity supporting the following radio technologies:

 - AP-3xx: BLE4 (Gen1)
 - AP-5xx: BLE5/802.15.4 (Gen2) e.g. ZigBee